-So were there mistakes.
-If so, have they been fixed, FOSAMAX coupon, and how.
+So were there mistakes?
+If so, have they been fixed, and how?
 Drawing on an article I co-wrote with my brilliant colleague Arti Rai,3 this chapter suggests some answers to those questions by sketching out some details of the legal history of those technologies, concluding with a discussion of a single promising new technology that shares aspects of both—synthetic biology.
-FOSAMAX FOR SALE, The answers are important.
+The answers are important.
 Behind the abstract words “innovation” or “technological development” there are lives saved or lost, communicative freedoms expanded or contracted, communities enabled or stunted, wealth generated or not.
 The subject would benefit from informed, sophisticated, democratic attention.
 It is not something you want to leave a host of lawyers and lobbyists to decide among themselves.

 A MACHINE THAT CONTAINS